 A spreadsheet will be provided to 3GPP SA4 that can be used to visualize the objective results.

-Note that objective results obtained with the selected metrics can only be used for comparison with other point cloud codecs.
+Note that objective results obtained with the selected metrics can only be used for comparison with codec for the same format.
 There is no known objective metric that allows to compare different volumetric video codecs (e.g. dense point cloud against mesh) in a fair manner.

 7.3.6.3 Subjective tests

 Persons or objects in the “Streaming of professionally produced Volumetric Video with single asset containing people” scenario can be viewed from any angle and distances.
-To cope with this free viewpoint, MPEG WG7 developed a special procedure how to subjectively evaluate such volumetric sequences: The selected reference sequences are rendered with a point cloud renderer by following a pre-defined camera path into a 2D video.
+To cope with this free viewpoint, MPEG WG7 developed a special procedure how to subjectively evaluate such volumetric sequences: The selected reference sequences are rendered with a renderer by following a pre-defined camera path into a 2D video.
 The procedure is done with the source reference sequence and with the codec/decoded reference sequence.
 Both 2D videos can then be evaluated with well-known 2D video evaluation methods.

-The software tool that implements rendering of 2D videos from dense dynamic point clouds by following a camera path is provided by MPEG [Vol-19] and is named in the following representative renderer.
+The software tool that implements rendering of 2D videos from dense dynamic point clouds and dynamic meshes by following a camera path is provided by MPEG [Vol-19] and is named in the following representative renderer.

-This representative renderer supports two methods how to render voxels, one method is like cubes of a fixed size, the second method is splat blend.
+Due to specifics related point cloud rendering described in 4.3.3., this representative renderer supports two methods how to render voxels, one method is like cubes of a fixed size, the second method is splat blend.
 The latter draws a camera facing semitransparent splat of radius PointSize centered on the point position.
 The transparency (or alpha) varies with the distance from the center from fully opaque at the center to nearly transparent at the edge, to provide blending between points and reduce aliasing.
 In order to correctly use alpha blending, the points are sorted relative to the camera plane.
 Two blending modes are available, gaussian and linear, and the alpha falloff speed is customizable using the "pointFocus" setting.

 For objective compression performance tests against the source reference, the cube method is recommended.
 For tests of the dense dynamic point cloud format against other volumetric representation formats such as mesh, the splat blend rendering is recommended as it fills holes between voxels.
 The representative renderer allows to activate a 3D background model or a neutral background.
 It also allows to activate a floor so that the test sequences look grounded.

-A characteristic camera path for each volumetric test sequence will be pre-defined to get a length of the output video as close as possible to 10s.
+A characteristic camera path for each volumetric test sequence is pre-defined to get a length of the output video as close as possible to 10s.
 A camera path that includes a full person view and a closer view at typical distance to the face is a good example.

 The representative renderer produces uncompressed RGB 2D videos that can then be compressed with high bitrate HEVC.
-Resolution of the videos is 1080p, the frame rate and color space is aligned with the input point cloud.
+Resolution of the videos is 1080p, the frame rate and color space are aligned with the input point cloud.

-The produced compressed 2D videos will be made available to SA4 members so that they can judge the quality and make up their mind on a codec to be characterized.
+The produced compressed 2D videos are made available to SA4 members so that the qualityof a codec to be characterized can be judged.

 There is no plan to engage an independent subjective test lab.